Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 In this instance, however, it was backfiring.
 Impotent anger was ricocheting around the whole swarm.
 Several ships had approached the system shields and taken to attacking them with their boarding cutters, fusion-edged blades scrabbling futilely over a dense electromagnetic wall of hardened photons.

-One of the Sport Worlds---the most industrially productive of them, no less, with a whole captive slave-species---was under attack, and the *fur-faces* of all creatures were leading the charge.
+One of the Sport Worlds - the most industrially productive of them, no less, with a whole captive slave-species - was under attack, and the *fur-faces* of all creatures were leading the charge.
 On the ground, they were spreading out from an expanding series of jump portals, taking and holding ground and fighting almost like deathworlders.

 In the sky… they had sandwiched a narrow range of planetary orbits between impenetrable shields.
 Inside that orbital range, their ships were safe… and they could open microsecond gaps in the lower shields to fire on Hunter resources in lower orbits, atmospheric flight, and on the ground.